Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Dynamical properties

-which are satisfied by the effective single-site Langevin equation (see Sec.~\ref{s:properties_single_site}).
-Thus, we can choose equivalently to impose any one of the three equations~\eqref{self-consistency}.
+which are automatically satisfied by the effective single-site Langevin equation (see Sec.~\ref{s:properties_single_site}).
+Thus, we can choose equivalently to impose any one of the three relations~\eqref{self-consistency} to fix the self-consistency.

-The self-consistency equations fix the time derivatives and not directly the correlation functions.
-However, since the equal-time correlations are known from the static analysis, any correlation can be recovered integrating over time.
+As a remark, note that the self-consistency equations fix the time derivatives and not directly the correlation functions.
+However, since the equal-time correlations must be equal to the static correlations, computed in Sec.~\ref{s:statics}, we can deduce any time-dependent average by integrating over time (using the static averages of Sec.~\ref{s:statics} as a boundary condition at $t = t'$).